eBay/nuraft_mesg/README.md

 # nuraft_grpc

-NuRaftGRPC is a Protobuf translation layer for [nuraft](https://github.com/eBay/nuraft)
+## Notes

+Currently this project can only be built on Linux using the GCC compiler toolchain.
+Work is on-going to support other platforms (e.g. MacOS) using the Clang and VSCode toolchains.
+Please feel free to contribute changes that support this endeavour.

 ## Brief

+NuRAFT-gRPC is a Protobuf translation layer for [nuraft](https://github.com/eBay/nuraft)

 This project provides a the wiring to use Protobuf for marshalling NuRaft calls between services as an alternative to the native Boost::ASIO RPC service.